Idiot Tenant Sets Fire To Property- What To Do?

 The tenant has found somewhere to sleep last night – going forwards what are my obligations to the tenant who caused the fire?

 Never to leave flames unattended is like the cornerstone of general life skills.
-It’s definitely somewhere in the “5 things you should never do” list, which is drilled into us from the day we’re born…
+It’s definitely on every “5 things you should never do” list, which is drilled into our melons from birth:

-- DON’T LEAVE A NAKED FLAME UNATTANEDED, YOU IDIOT
+• DON’T LEAVE A NAKED FLAME UNATTENDED, YOU IDIOT

 I would not refund her rent too quickly (or indeed at all).
 I assume that you have some sort of clause in the tenancy relating to responsible use.
 Some tenancies specifically prohibit things like candles.
 In any event even if candles are not specifically forbidden, the tenant cannot be other than liable to you for the damage done to the property.
 Hopefully most of your losses will be covered by the insurance, but she will be liable to you for anything not covered (e.g. any excess).